baltejbal/SWATCH/README.md

 # Introduction
 This project is to implement the Adafruit Pulse Sensor into a development platform.
 The Pulse Sensor is soldered on to a custom-designed PCB to allow for plug-and-play functionality with the Raspberry Pi 3 development platform.
 Firmware was written to interface with the connected sensor, and an enclosure was designed to hold the Pi and sensor assembly.

 The Pulse Sensor is a well-designed plug-and-play heart-rate sensor for Arduino with both I2C and SPI interfaces.
-It was chosen due intrests in the smartwatch project and it already exists in the modern day smartwatch's.
+It was chosen due to intrests in the smartwatch project and it already exists in the modern day smartwatch's.
 It can also be used by many who want to easily incorporate live heart rate data into their projects.
 It also includes an open-source monitoring app that graphs your pulse in real time.
-The Raspberry Pi 3 is an ARM-based 64-bit single board computer with a large developer community and support - a perfect development platform for integrating multiple sensors into a final working product.
+The Raspberry Pi 3 is a single board computer with a large developer community a perfect development platform for integrating multiple sensors into a final working product.

 Once complete, this project can be integrated alongside other sensors to provide more complex functionality and handle more applications.
-This project in particular is part of a multi-semester group project to integrate an accelerometer, pulse sensor and a temperature sensor alongside an appropriate enclosure and development platform in order to create a smartwatch device.
+This project in particular is part of a multi-semester group project to integrate an pulse sensor, accelerometer and a temperature sensor alongside an appropriate enclosure and development platform in order to create a smartwatch device.

 ![sen-11574](https://cdn.shopify.com/s/files/1/0915/1182/products/11574-01_2048x.jpg?v=1473879996)
 <br/>
 (source of Image : https://elmwoodelectronics.ca/products/11574?variant=28163190211)

 <br/>
-You can buy Raspberry Pie from [here]( https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) and  the sen-11574 pulse rate sensor from [here]( https://elmwoodelectronics.ca/products/11574?variant=28163190211).
+You can buy a Raspberry Pi 3B+ from [here]( https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) and  the Sen-11574 Pulserate Sensor from [here]( https://elmwoodelectronics.ca/products/11574?variant=28163190211).
 <br/>
 <br/>